octcarp-courses/SUSTech_CSE5022-AMAS_S25_Works/Assignment3/Report/a3-report.md

 Similarly, under CQL, the return value also tends to rise.

-Compared with IQL training, CQL training is faster (only one central DQN network needs to be maintained).
-And because CQL is easier to find the global optimal value than IQL, the curve of CQL is relatively smoother than that of IQL.

-However, due to the problem of the explosion of the output action dimension, the application scope of CQL is relatively limited.
+#### IQL and CQL Analysis

+In terms of training time, compared with IQL training, CQL training is faster.
+In practice, only one central DQN network needs to be maintained.
+There's no need to select different agents and sample memory for each agent each time.
+For the CQL central agent, it can perform only one memory sampling to obtain a larger batch of relevant data that includes all the agent's memory content.
+And use GPU to process computing tasks in parallel at once, quickly calculating results through a DQN.

+Because CQL uses a shared global Q-function across all agents, it can effectively leverage global information to achieve more coordinated decision-making.
+As a result, CQL tends to find the global optimal more efficiently, leading to a smoother performance curve compared to the more erratic curve of IQL, where agents learn independently without global coordination.

+The specific settings of the experiment also conform to our previous analysis: for pure CQL, it often faces the problem of exploding output dimensions, which limits its application scope.
+In order to adapt him to the environment, we had to change the settings of the environment: we reduced the size of the 2D world to give Pursuer more opportunities to complete the catch.

 #### Foraging Reward Type 0